Don’t you just hate Twitter? Don’t you just love Twitter? Which camp are you in?

 When I was working in the software industry many years ago I remember the developers using Twitter.
 I didn’t see the point to it and thought it was a complete waste of time.
 When I started using Twitter I didn’t see the point to it and thought it was a complete waste of time!!!!

 But as I built up my network on Twitter I began to really enjoy it.
-Now I enjoy it and it’s hugely valuable for my business.
+Now it’s hugely valuable for my business.

 But there are some twitter tools that have helped me along the way and as I’m the tools guy it would be rude not to share some of the best twitter tools I use!